 After suffering from a hand injury, the expenses can quickly start to build up.
 Because so many jobs require you to be able to use your hands, you may have needed to take time off work – during this time, you might have received reduced pay or no wage at all.

-That’s why our solicitors look at each case on an individual basis – we want to make sure you receive the amount of compensation you need so that you can start to get things back to how they were before your injury.
-This means it isn’t possible for us to tell you exactly how much you could claim, because it varies from case to case.
+That’s why an expert injury solicitor will look at each case on an individual basis – they want to make sure you receive the amount of compensation you need so that you can start to get things back to how they were before your injury.
+This means it isn’t possible for your solicitor to tell you exactly how much you could claim, because it varies from case to case.

-As well as recovering your lost earnings, our solicitors will make sure you receive the money you need to pay for any private medical treatment.
+As well as recovering your lost earnings, your solicitor will make sure you receive the money you need to pay for any private medical treatment.
 They’ll also take into consideration any other expenses, such as:

-For a guideline of the amount you could receive for your hand injury, visit our compensation calculator page.
+Only top of the financial losses you have suffered, there is additional compensation which covers pain and suffering.
+For a guideline of the amount you could receive for pain and suffering for your hand injury, visit our compensation calculator page.

 Almost all jobs require you to use your hands – for example, if you work in an office, a hand injury can make it difficult to type.
 A common injury is carpal tunnel syndrome, which can be caused by repetitive work involving the wrist.